Find purpose, without it you are adrift.

 Here’s a great example of what can happen if we choose to follow what matters to us.
 Even if you aren’t aware of the journey you’re on – yet!
 If you know that what you’re doing next matters to you then you’re definitely on the right path.

 So how do you know what matters to you?
 This can be a journey for some, so start by asking yourself:

 - What really matters to you?
 (Think about your beliefs and values.)

 - Are you actively preparing to have more of this in your life?

 - Are you ready to take the next steps?

-If you want to do more of what matters to you but feel stuck, have you considered our NLP Master Practitioner Programme which starts on 15th February.
-Or if you are new to NLP the NLP Practitioner Programme with Neuroscience starts later in the year in September.
-I designed these programme to give you practical skills which will raise your game and give you new choices – so why not start now.
+If you want to do more of what matters to you but feel stuck, have you considered our NLP Practitioner Programme with Neuroscience which starts soon.
+I designed this programme to give you practical skills which will raise your game and give you new choices – so why not start now.